anyoneai-team7/financial-advisor-chatbot/README.md

 │   │   └── favicon.ico
 │   └── utils
 │       └── OpenAIStream.ts
-├── generative_retriever   # Scripts for the generative-retriever model the main frameworks used here are Haystacks and Langchain
-│   ├── .dockerignore
+├── generative_retriever   # Scripts for the model the main frameworks used here are Haystacks and Langchain │   ├── .dockerignore
 │   ├── Dockerfile
 │   ├── main.py